ygguser/peers_updater/README.md

 By setting up the automatic launch of the utility on a schedule, you can forget that public peers sometimes stop working and you need to update them manually.

-**Attention!** When running the utility without specifying any command-line parameters, the default path to the configuration file will be used, and if the file on this path exists and there are permissions to change it, the peers in it will be updated.

 **Attention!** When updating peers in the configuration file, all comments will be deleted from it.
 If you don't want to lose comments, use this utility only with the `-p` parameter, or make a backup copy of the file with comments before use.

 ```